tamimk0503/sep11-freedom-project/README.md

 by Tamim Kabir

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to show and explain where I was at the time making the game.
+The "Freedom Project" for SEP11 is all about learning and using that and applying it to a product which in our case had to be something in Javascript which had to be interactive.
+The purpose of this blog is to show and explain where I was at the time making the game.

 ## Content
 For my project, I am making a fast-paced platformer.
 This blog will walk through my process of independently studying Melon.JS in order to make the game.